dmytro-mz/SOPA_hackwarsaw/README.md

 ---

-Thank you for using SOTA!
+Thank you for using SOPA!
 We hope this project helps in understanding and addressing the challenges faced by communities worldwide.
 If you have any questions or need further assistance, please feel free to reach out.